CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 And I lone: O waiting God of Justice, it is you alone that I call upon, by your name I sing this spell.
 Swift spade, clenched talon, garden’s price: linger on me, spotlight, long enough to blind.
 Let every cubic meter of air in this world Savannah pass through my skull: let me hear the chant rising from the hated soil of my king, O One, O Love, O joy of motion.
 Plowsmith, quarryknapper – O nightmare, be with me in your feather cloak, place it upon my shoulders, and let none take it from me.
 Tsabarch, hieronym, capacoça – principal official, full court, keep me and be my bone, and be the jewel asleep in my head; my fossil, my pride and my terror.

-Deeper into the strange society of Quarry: hurried and arbitrary.
-Looy took great but stifled offense to Kali's handful of cheerful questions about the floor, when e was brought to meet us, but spoke casually to Rain and I as if we were fellow workers frankly on a break.
+Deeper into Quarry, hurried and sideways.
+Looy took great but stifled offense to Kali's handful of cheerful questions about the floor, when e was brought to meet us, but spoke frank with Rain and I as if we were fellow workers on a break.
 Groups were tight-knit and broke easily.
-Conversations were murmured, huddled like secrets, but where then openly announced.
+Conversations were murmured, huddled like secrets, but then openly announced.
 Time for neither pretense nor affect, but plenty for maneuvering.
 Every statement was a request, every request a statement, a mutual testing of boundaries and etiquette of yielding.

 Tall and shallow.